pnp/teams-dev-samples/samples/tab-corporate-helper/README.md

    - If you are using Visual Studio
   - Launch Visual Studio
   - File -> Open -> Project/Solution
-  - Navigate to `samples/app-coorporatehelper-tab` folder
+  - Navigate to `samples/app-Corporatehelper-tab` folder
-  - Select `CoorporateHelper.csproj` file
+  - Select `CorporateHelper.csproj` file

 4. Setup Manifest for Teams
 - __*This step is specific to Teams.*__